 The United Nations in New York

 Founded in 1945, The United Nations (UN) is a collaboration of 51 countries promoting better communication concerning human rights, safety and world economics.
 Since 2011 193 member states have joined together to form the United Nations.
-The headquarters of the UN are in New York on First Avenue, by the East River and are open to the public for visiting.
+The headquarters of the UN is in New York on First Avenue, by the East River and are open to the public for visiting.
 This is also the place where you can find the famous 193 flags in New York.
 The UN headquarters is located in a special inviolable international zone belonging to all of the 193 member states.
 Within this zone, the UN has its own security and fire unit in addition to its own post office and administration.

 The UN headquarters consists of four buildings: the General Assembly, the Conference Center, an office complex of the Secretariat and also the Dag Hammarskjöld Library.
 These buildings are all designed by American architect, Wallace K. Harrison.
 If you’re wondering where to find the 193 flags in New York, they’re here!
 There are 193 flags around the entire complex – as many flags as there are member states.
 The flagpoles, arranged in a circle equidistant from each other to symbolise the equality between the member states of the UN.
 The flags are also in alphabetical order; starting with Afghanistan and ending with Zimbabwe.